yashvibarot24/Data-Storytelling-Portfolio/README.md

 ---

 ## About Me
-I am a Master’s in Business Analytics graduate with a passion for deriving actionable insights from data.
-This project is a demonstration of my data visualization expertise.
+As a Master's graduate in Business Analytics, I thrive on transforming complex data into clear, actionable insights that drive business success.
+With a strong foundation in data analysis and a passion for storytelling through visualization, I use tools like Tableau and SQL to uncover trends and patterns that empower decision-makers.
+This project highlights my ability to turn raw data into compelling visual narratives, showcasing not just technical skills, but a keen eye for strategy and innovation.

 ---